Do Most #ThisIsUs Fans Find The Character Of Kate #Unlikeable

 It seems that the writers of This Is Us only write storylines for Kate that involve the other characters tiptoeing around her, and then inevitably she has a temper tantrum where she doesn’t consider anyone else’s feelings.
 As much as the This Is Us writers seem to be telling the viewers to see beyond Kate’s weight struggles, they seem to have made her a prisoner of them, as there is never a Kate storyline that could happen to any other woman of a different stature.

-Twitter is overloaded with fans talking about the This Is Us character of Kate and how unlikeable she has become, despite the fact that her partner Toby works overtime to prevent her meltdowns.
-Even after this week’s show which walked viewers through Kate’s miscarriage, fans found it hard to be sympathetic towards Kate considering how she made it all about herself, ignoring Toby’s loss.
+Twitter is overloaded with fans talking about Kate and how unlikeable she has become, despite the fact that her partner, Toby, works overtime to prevent her meltdowns.
+Even after this week’s show, which walked viewers through Kate’s miscarriage, fans found it hard to be sympathetic toward Kate considering how she made it all about herself, ignoring Toby’s loss.

 One viewer on Twitter was angered that people were calling Kevin unlikeable when they perceive Kate as so much worse.